Tom and Jerry: Willy Wonka and the Chocolate Factory

 Tom and Jerry: Willy Wonka and the Chocolate Factory is a 2017 American animated direct-to-video musical comedy film starring the cat-and-mouse duo Tom and Jerry.
 Produced by Warner Bros.
-Animation and Turner Entertainment Co., it is the first Tom and Jerry direct-to-video film to be distributed by Warner Bros.
-Home Entertainment internationally and is also the final Tom and Jerry direct-to-video film to be involved with Warner Bros.
-Animation's founder Hal Geer, who died on January 26, 2017.
+Animation and Turner Entertainment Co., the film premiered at the 27th Shanghai International Film Festival on 21 June 2025 and was released theatrically in China on 2 August 2025.
 The film is an animated adaptation of the 1971 film Willy Wonka & the Chocolate Factory with the addition of Tom and Jerry as characters and seen through their point of view.

 The film was released via digital media on June 27, 2017, and released on home media on July 11, 2017.
 It was panned by critics, who questioned why it was made and found Tom and Jerry's inclusion in the story to be forced and unnecessary.

 Plot

 Tom and Jerry chase each other while searching for food until Jerry disappears with a group of children who go to Bill's Candy Shop.
 The shop owner gives the children candy while Tom and Jerry continue their antics in the shop.
 Charlie Bucket, a poor paperboy, stops Tom from eating Jerry and befriends them by offering them a loaf of bread.
 While Charlie rushes home to his widowed mother and bedridden grandparents, Tom and Jerry steal a box of Wonka Bars from the shop.
 Grandpa Joe explains to Charlie that Willy Wonka locked his famous chocolate factory because other candy makers, including rival Arthur Slugworth, sent in spies to steal his recipes.
 Wonka disappeared for three years before he resumed selling candy; the origin of Wonka's labor force is unknown.
 Tom and Jerry arrive at Charlie's home with the Wonka Bars, but Charlie convinces the two that stealing is wrong and they should return the box.

 The next day, Wonka announces that he hid five Golden Tickets in five Wonka Bars.
 Finders of the tickets will receive a factory tour and a lifetime supply of chocolate.
 Four of the tickets are found by gluttonous Augustus Gloop, spoiled Veruca Salt, chewing gum-addicted Violet Beauregarde, and television-obsessed Mike Teavee.
 As each winner is announced on television, a man whispers to them.
 Charlie opens one Wonka Bar, but finds no Golden Ticket and loses hope.
 The newspapers announce the fifth ticket was found by a millionaire in Paraguay named Alberto Minoleta.